EmbySupport/Emby.Docs/Collections.md

 ![collections-multi7.png](images/server/collections-multi7.png)

 From here you have a couple of choices.
-You can drag and drop an image into the dashed box or you can click the Browse button to navigate to a local image on your computer.  (also see tip at the bottom of the pages for loading images directly from the internet)
+You can drag and drop an image into the dashed box or you can click the Browse button to navigate to a local image on your computer.
+Besides navigating and selecting local files there is a neat trick you can use to automatically download internet artwork.

+If you open a new tab in your browser you can do a Google Image search for Charlie Chaplin.
+Once you find an image that interests you right click the artwork and click the “Copy image address” option.

+Now that we are back to our Emby tab we click the Browse button which will open a dialog box (on Windows).
+We then RIGHT CLICK the file name field to paste the location we just copied from the Internet previously into this field.

+After pasting in the link click the Windows Open button and Emby will import the image.

 ![collections-multi10.png](images/server/collections-multi10.png)